wso2/docs-is/en/includes/guides/authentication/configure-the-token-exchange-flow.md

 You can add a trusted token issuer to exchange tokens received from the configured third-party issuer for {{ product_name }} tokens.

-The trusted token issuer uses the OAuth 2.0 token exchange grant to enable the exchange of one type of token for another.
+Learn how to configure the OAuth 2.0 token exchange flow in your Asgardeo organization.
 Refer [Token exchange grant]({{base_path}}/references/grant-types-in-asgardeo/#token-exchange-grant) for more information on how the flow works.

 Follow this guide for instructions.

 ## Register a trusted token issuer

+To exchange a third-party token for an Asgardeo token, you need to register the third-party token issuer as a trusted token issuer in your Asgardeo organization.

 To register a trusted token issuer: